sachinratan/DevOps-CICD-Pipeline-SOP/Jenkins and cloud integration.md

 Go to path `Jenkins >> Manage Jenkins >> Plugins` and install following plugin which will be required for cloud, pipeline, and docker cliemt up.

-Kubernetes plugin
+- Kubernetes plugin
-Pipeline plugin
+- Pipeline plugin
-Git plugin
+- Git plugin
-Docker plugin
+- Docker plugin

 Step 2 : Configure Cloud:

-Go to path `Jenkins >> Manage Jenkins >> Clouds >> New cloud` and give the name to cloud
+Go to path `Jenkins >> Manage Jenkins >> Clouds >> New cloud` and give the name to cloud:

 ![alt text](https://github.com/sachinratan/k8s-dkr-cicd/blob/main/jnks_add_cloud.png)

 Configure the cloud with following kubernetes setting: